desyn8686/Tudo/README.md

 **N** - Create new list.
 List is initialized with the name 'untitled' and belonging to the group 'none.'

 **n** - Edit list name.
 Cursor will move to the name of the list, which will be highlighted.
-Hitting <Enter> will commit the
+Hitting 'enter' will commit the
-        name change, while <Esc> will cancel changes.
+        name change, while 'esc' will cancel changes.

 **g** - Edit group name.
 Cursor will move to the name of the group, which will be highlighted.
-Hitting <Enter> will commit
+Hitting 'enter' will commit
-        the group change, while <Esc> will cancel changes.
+        the group change, while 'esc' will cancel changes.

 **t** - Create empty task.
 Cursor will move to new task, and editor will enter insert mode.